-The basic process adopted in the Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Model” in VI.
+The basic process adopted in the Hurricane Standards Report of Activities regarding the “Process for Determining the Acceptability of a Computer Simulation Hurricane Model” in VI.
 Review by the Commission, A. General Review of a Model, B. Meeting to Determine Acceptability, C. Modeling Organization Presentation, and D. Acceptability and Notification will be followed.
 The notification letter regarding the acceptability of the model shall be revised to acknowledge the type of differences discovered and the revisions from the original submission related to the previously-acceptable model version.
 The new model version identification as assigned by the modeling organization shall be noted, and the revised model shall supersede the previously-acceptable model.
 The acceptability of the revised model shall expire at the end of the current cycle as provided for in VI.
-Review by the Commission, J. Expiration of a Model Found Acceptable unless additional differences are discovered prior to expiration.
+Review by the Commission, K. Expiration of a Model Found Acceptable unless additional differences are discovered prior to expiration.

 6. If the modeling organization fails to make the appropriate revisions within sixty days of the Commission being notified or the date where the Commission discovered the Type III differences, the acceptability of the model shall be withdrawn subject to the appeal process as specified in VI.
 Review by the Commission, E. Appeal Process to be Used by a Modeling Organization if a Model is Not Found to be Acceptable by the Commission.
-If there is no appeal or the appeal is unsuccessful, the modeling organization shall be required to wait until the next review cycle as determined by time frames established in the next Report of Activities scheduled for publication in 2017.
+If there is no appeal or the appeal is unsuccessful, the modeling organization shall be required to wait until the next review cycle as determined by time frames established in the next Hurricane Standards Report of Activities scheduled for publication in 2019.

 G. Interim Model Updates after a Model has been Determined to be Acceptable by the Commission.
-If a modeling organization makes updates/revisions to the model where (1) the model update scope and utility is unrelated to Florida hurricane loss costs or probable maximum loss levels and does not include the Florida hurricane model component, and (2) there are no changes to the loss costs or probable maximum loss levels for Florida, the modeling organization shall notify the Chair of the Commission in writing.
-The notification shall detail the nature of the updates/revisions, the effect on the underlying acceptable model, and the effect on the model results.
+If a modeling organization makes updates/revisions to the model where (1) the model update scope and utility is unrelated to Florida hurricane loss costs or hurricane probable maximum loss levels and does not include the Florida hurricane model component, and (2) there are no changes to the hurricane loss costs or hurricane probable maximum loss levels for Florida, the modeling organization shall notify the Chair of the Commission in writing.
+The notification shall detail the nature of the updates/revisions, the effect on the underlying acceptable model, and the effect on the modeled results.

-The notification shall also include Form A-1, Zero Deductible Personal Residential Loss Costs by ZIP Code, Form A-4, Output Ranges, Form A-8, Probable Maximum Loss for Florida, and Form S-5, Average Annual Zero Deductible Statewide Loss Costs – Historical versus Modeled, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions to demonstrate no change.
+The notification shall also include Form V-2, Hurricane Mitigation Measures Range of Changes in Damage, Form A-1, Zero Deductible Personal Residential Hurricane Loss Costs by ZIP Code, Form A-4B, Hurricane Output Ranges (2017 FHCF Exposure Data), Form A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data), and Form S-5, Average Annual Zero Deductible Statewide Hurricane Loss Costs – Historical versus Modeled, completed for the current accepted model and the proposed updated/revised version of the model, and a percentage change comparison between the two versions to demonstrate no change.
 The proposed updated/revised model shall be clearly identified with a new/unique model version identification under the modeling organization’s model revision policy.

 Depending on the nature of the interim updates/revisions, the Chair in consultation with the Professional Team could recommend that the Professional Team conduct an on-site review, or a virtual review provided the modeling organization is in agreement and can provide access to full modeling material.